Adityaakr/StellarX/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or support, please reach out to the project maintainer at [your-email@example.com](mailto:your-email@example.com).

----

 Happy coding with STELLARX!